R2y7n/pychatbot-Boukef-Delannoy-Int4/README.txt

 TF-IDF (Term Frequency-Inverse Document Frequency) is a method widely used in natural language processing and information retrieval to evaluate the importance of a word in a document relative to a collection of documents (corpus).

+the second part of this project involves the creation of a chatbot in Python, named "M.Bot", designed to answer user queries in an interactive and informative way.
+It uses natural language processing techniques to analyze and respond to queries.

 ##Main functionalities

 - **Speeches**: Contains the dataset of presidential speeches.
 - **cleaned**: The cleaned version of the dataset will be stored here.
 - **function**: contains function required to the project -**main**: contains de main code
+-**Natural language processing**: uses algorithms to understand and respond to queries.User-friendly interface: easy to use for all levels of experience.

 ## Setup